 I have to say that Fritz handled the whole situation honorably.
 First, he promised not to divorce his first wife and to figure out a way to support her and the four kids.
 Under Nebraska law, since he was married before, his second marriage was automatically considered void.

-But Larry was in far worse trouble than anything that the law could throw at him.
+But, Larry was in far worse trouble than anything that the law could throw at him.
 About a year after this whole mess started to unravel, he learned that he was suffering from terminal liver cancer.
-He died on September 16th of 1966, still denying any knowledge of his previous life.
+He died on September 16, 1966, still denying any knowledge of his previous life.
 Larry Bader, aka Fritz Johnson, was just 39 years old.

 Useless?
 Useful?
 I’ll leave that for you to decide.